When to Seek Professional Help for AI Anxiety

 Knowing what happens removes a major barrier.
 Here's the typical flow of a first therapy session.

 "I've been experiencing significant anxiety related to AI and technology.
 It's affecting my [sleep / work / relationships / daily functioning] and I haven't been able to manage it on my own.
 I'm looking for help."
+If anxiety about communicating your AI fears makes even this feel hard, writing it down beforehand can help.

 That's it.
 That's enough.
 The therapist will take it from there.